bio-raum/FooDMe2/docs/usage.md

 * PACBIO (expecting Pacbio CCS reads in fastq format)
 * TORRENT (expecting single-end IonTorrent reads in fastq format)

 Note that only Illumina processing is currently enabled - the rest is "coming eventually".
+The column "platform" is thus optional - if it is not given, "ILLUMINA" is assumed as the default.

 ### `--primer_set ` [default = null]